airfocusio/airfocus-api/docs/authentication.md

 At airfocus one of our primary goals is to keep your data safe and secure.
 However, with the personal access tokens part of this safety is in your hands.

-**So please keep in mind the next points when working with access tokens:**
+So please keep in mind the next points when working with access tokens:

+{: .highlight }
-- treat access tokens like passwords and keep them secure.
+>- treat access tokens like passwords and keep them secure.
 Don't share them with anyone and don't store them in public places
-- when creating a token, enable only those access scopes which are required for your application to work properly.
+>- when creating a token, enable only those access scopes which are required for your application to work properly.
-  Over-granting scopes increases security risks if the token gets compromised
+>  Over-granting scopes increases security risks if the token gets compromised
-- for security reasons it's not possible to access the token after leaving the creation dialog, so make sure to copy it and store it in a safe place before leaving the dialog
+>- for security reasons it's not possible to access the token after leaving the creation dialog, so make sure to copy it and store it in a safe place
+>  before leaving the dialog
-- if you suspect that your token has been compromised - delete it immediately and create a new one.
-  In order to do this, go to your "Account settings" > "API keys" and click on the "Delete" button next to the token
+>- if you suspect that your token has been compromised - delete it immediately (go to your "Account settings" > "API keys" and click on the "Delete" button)
-- give your access tokens meaningful names, so you can easily identify them later and decide which ones to delete
+>- give your access tokens meaningful names, so you can easily identify them later and decide which ones to delete
-- do not use the same token for different applications or services.
+>- do not use the same token for different applications or services.
-  Instead, create a separate token for each application or service, so you can easily revoke access to one of them if needed
+>  Instead, create a separate token for each use case, so you can easily revoke access to one of them if needed without affecting the other services

 [Next: Authorization](/authorization){: .btn }